Heading for Oktoberfest Kitchener? This is the second-largest Bavarian festival in the world. Only Germany's is bigger! Here's my first-hand report.

 Willkommen Platz – Part of Kitchener’s main street is closed to cars during the festival.
-(As a non-driving pedestrian, I love this!)
 The area is then filled with a music stage, food booths, and a Bier Garten.
 Across the street is a midway for kids with a ferris wheel, slide, other rides and a booth wafting the sweet scent of candy floss all over the place.

 There was also another stage with more live music.

-We found some craft booths selling "Oktoberfest Kitchener" t-shirts, souvenirs and Christmas goodies, where my sister bought a dancing moose.
+We found some craft booths selling "Oktoberfest Kitchener" t-shirts, souvenirs and Christmas goodies.

 Near the Willkommen Platz is a store called Hans Haus open year round selling beer steins, souvenirs, traditional hats and clothing like lederhosen.
-It was too packed when we were there so we just poked our heads inside and left.
-Outside was a colourful autumn landscape display which I couldn’t resist snapping:
+Outside was a colourful autumn landscape display: